 WZ: I’m sure I’ll get some questions about availability and price, so tell us where people can buy your boards.

-Unfortunately, I decided to make boards in Tenerife.
-The conditions are really good here, all year around.
+Joris: Unfortunately, I decided to make boards in Tenerife.
+The conditions are really good here, all year round.
 But for business, it couldn’t be in a worse place.
 I cannot ship boards anywhere, it’s too expensive.
 People have to come here to pick up the boards they order.
 Flight companies still take gear for very reasonable prices, so it’s not too hard to take your equipment home yourself.

 As long as there is no project for getting production elsewhere, I hope to get enough clients here in Tenerife to survive.
 I can use this opportunity to invite everyone to come over -it’s windy, sunny, not expensive, easy to reach from nearly any country in Europe and I hope to have some gear people can try out before next summer starts.